kmccalltech/osticket-prereqs/README.md

 <p>
 From the “osTicket-Installation-Files” folder, install HeidiSQL.
 Open Heidi SQL,
-create a new session, enter root/root, click open and create a database called “osTicket”
+create a new session, enter root/root, click open, and Create a database called “osTicket”
 </p>

 <p> Back in the browser, fill out the remaining blanks.